enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 For sequence, coding and noncoding RNA data, we produce a periodic snapshot which includes all public records at that time point.
 These are available from FTP.
 These snapshots are different from the old release approach in these aspects:

 1. Are more frequent.
-We aim to produce these once a month, but can be more frequent if requirements dictate.
+We aim to produce these twice a month.

-2. Release numbers will not be updated in the flatfile
+2. Release numbers will not be updated in the flatfile DT lines

 Assembled/Annotated Sequences
 =============================